-FINANCIAL I DENTIFICA TION
+FINANCIAL IDENTIFICATION

-PRIVACY STATEMENT http://ec.europa.eu/budget/co entracts grants/info contracts/financia id/financial id en.cfm#en
+PRIVACY STATEMENT http://ec.europa.eu/budget/contracts_grants/info_contracts/financial_id/financial_id_en.cfm#en

-Please use CAPITAL LE TTERS and LATIN CHARACTERS when fi lling in the form.
+Please use CAPITAL LE TTERS and LATIN CHARACTERS when filling in the form.

-BANKING G DETAILS (1)
+BANKING DETAILS (1)

 ACCOUNT NAME 2

 IBAN/ACCOUNT NUM BER 3

 CURRENCY

-BIC/SWIFT CODE BRANC CH CODE (4)
+BIC/SWIFT CODE BRANCH CODE 4

 BANK NAME

-ADDRESS O F BANK BRAN СН
+ADDRESS OF BANK BRANCH

 STREET & NUMBER

-STREET & NOWIDER

 TOWN/CITY POSTCODE

 COUNTRY

-ACCOUNT H HOLDER'S DA ATA
+ACCOUNT HOLDER'S DATA

-ED TO THE BAN
+AS DECLARED TO THE BANK

 ACCOUNT HOLDER

 STREET & NUMBER

-JAKEET & HOMOEK

 TOWN/CITY POSTCODE

 COUNTRY

 REMARK

-BANK STAMP + SIGNA TURE OF BANK REPRESENTATIVE (5) DATE (Obligato ery)
+BANK STAMP + SIGNA TURE OF BANK REPRESENTATIVE () DATE (Obligatory)

-SIGNATURE OF ACCOUNT HO LDER (Obligatory)
+SIGNATURE OF ACCOUNT HOLDER (Obligatory)

-- 1 Enter the final bank data and not the data of the intermediary bank. - 2) This does not refer to the type of account.
-The account name is usually the one of the account holder.
-However, the account holder may have chosen to give a different name to its bank account. - (3) Fill in the IBAN Code (International Bank Account Number) if it exists in the country where your bank is established - Only applicable for US (ABA code), for AU/NZ (BSB code) and for CA (Transit code).
-Does not apply for other countries. - (5) It is preferable to attach a copy of RECENT bank statement.
+may have chosen to give a different name to its bank account.

+(iii) The BAN Code (International Bank Account Number) if it exists in the country where your bank is established Only applicable for US (ABA code), for AU/NZ (BSB code) and for CA (Transit code).
+Does not apply for other countries.
+(5) It is preferable to attach a copy of RECENT bank statement.
 Please note that the bank statement has to confirm all the information listed above under 'ACCOUNT NAME', 'ACCOUNT NUMBER/IBAN' and 'BANK NAME'.
 With an attached statement, the stamp of the bank and the signature of the bank's representative are not required.
-The signature of the account-holder are not required are not required are not required.
-The signature of the account-holder are not required are not required are not required.
-The signature of the account-holder are not required are not required are not required are not required are not required.
-The signature of the account-holder are not required are notand the date are ALWAYS mandatory.
+The signature of the account-holder and the date are ALWAYS mandatory.